-Doctoral-level students in Logsdon are considered full-time for federal financial aid purposes when enrolled in six hours for a long term; three hours qualifies for half time in a fall or spring semester.
-Students who take a minimum of three hours during Summer I and/or Summer II are eligible for federal financial assistance.
+Doctoral-level students in Logsdon are considered full-time for federal financial aid purposes when enrolled in three hours each term - D1, D2, D3, and D4.
 Contact Mrs. Landri Ognowski (contact details above) for more information.

 Financial assistance is awarded for one year at a time.
 Separate financial aid applications must be filed each year.
 Application materials are available in January for the coming academic year.
 Financial assistance is committed only to students who are accepted into a degree or certificate program and hold provisional or full admission.